ayeshasdina/ayeshasdina.github.io/_pages/about.md

 ---

 I am Ayesha S. Dina, an Assistant professor at the Department of Computer Science in Florida Polytechnic University.
-I completed my Ph.D. and M.Sc in Computer Science at the University of Kentucky in 2023.
+I completed my Ph.D. and M.Sc degrees in Computer Science at the University of Kentucky.
 Initially, I worked as a research assistant in a bioinformatics lab analyzing plant genes.
 In order to pursue my Ph.D., I joined Distributed and Mobile Computing Systems Research Group that focuses on computer networks security.
-My research interests include Computer Networks Security, Machine Learning, Internet of Things (IoT), Cloud Computing, and Bioinformatics
+My research interests encompass a diverse array of subjects, notably Computer Network Security, Machine Learning, Internet of Things (IoT), Cloud Computing, and Bioinformatics.
-I am originally from Bangladesh, a tea lover, a loyal customer of starbucks and enjoy road trips with my daughter.
+Beyond my academic pursuits, my origins trace back to Bangladesh.
+I find solace in savoring tea, and I'm known to be a dedicated patron of Starbucks.
+On a personal note, I derive immense joy from embarking on road trips alongside my daughter.
 In addition to my field of study, I am interested in exploring other research areas as well.

 News
 ======